cwilde1/liferay-training-docker/README.md

 ```
 docker-compose up -d
 ```
-After both containers have started, go to localhost:8080 to access liferay.
+After both containers have started, go to http://localhost:8080 to access liferay.
+To deploy modules, copy them into the deploy folder,which is mapped to the %LIFERAY_HOME%/deploy folder.

 ### Access MySQL